-Goodwill and Other Intangible Assets.
-As a result of businesses we have acquired, we have material intangible assets, including goodwill and other identifiable finite and indefinite-lived acquired results of operations.
+intangibles.
+The identification and valuation of these intangible assets and the determination of the estimated useful lives at the time of acquisition, as well as the completion of annual impairment tests, require significant management judgments and estimates.
+These estimates are made based on, among others, consultations with an accredited independent valuation consultant, reviews of projected future income and statutory regulations.
+The use of alternative estimates and assumptions could increase or decrease the estimated fair value of our goodwill and other intangible assets, and potentially result in a different impact to our results of operations.
 Furthermore, changes in business strategy and/or market conditions may significantly impact these judgments thereby impacting the fair value of these assets, which could materially impact our results of operations.
 We performed annual impairment tests in 2003 and concluded the goodwill and other indefinite-lived intangible asset balances were not impaired.